Top Questions to Ask Before Hiring a Mobile Shredding Company

 7. Are You Environmentally Responsible?

 Environmental sustainability is a growing concern.
-Many mobile shredding companies recycle the shredded paper and electronic components, but it’s worth confirming what eco-friendly practices they follow:
+Many mobile shredding companies in Framingham recycle the shredded paper and electronic components, but it’s worth confirming what eco-friendly practices they follow:

 • Do they recycle shredded materials?